MaterSim/PyXtal/doc/Usage.rst

 Subgroup/supergroup manipulation
 --------------------------------
 Symmetry relation has been playing an important role in crystallography.
 PyXtal provides several utilities to allow one to conveniently explore the subgroup or supergroup symmetries.
-(To add)

 Generating subgroup and supergroup xtals
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~